Amicus curiae: United States Supreme Court

 The Supreme Court of the United States has special rules for amicus curiae briefs sought to be filed in cases pending before it.
 Supreme Court Rule 37 states, in part, such a brief should cover "relevant matter" not dealt with by the parties which "may be of considerable help".
 The cover of an amicus brief must identify which party the brief is supporting, or if the brief supports only affirmance or reversal.
 The Court also requires that all non-governmental amici identify those providing a monetary contribution to the preparation or submission of the brief.
 Briefs must be prepared in booklet format, and 40 copies must be served with the Court.

 The Supreme Court has seen a steady increase of amicus in its proceedings.
-In 2019-2020 97% included these filings with the sharpest increase coming after 1966 and only a few interventions in the earlier decades.
+In 2019-2020, 97% of proceedings included these filings, with only a few interventions in the earlier decades and the sharpest increase coming after 1966.

 In the United States Supreme Court, unless the amicus brief is being filed by the federal government (or one of its officers or agents) or a U.S. state, permission of the court (by means of motion for leave) or mutual consent of the parties is generally required.
 Allowing an amicus curiae to present oral argument is considered "extraordinary".
 The court can also appoint its own amicus curiae if neither party supports the decision of the lower court, which it has done at least 44 times.

 Religious groups regularly file amicus briefs at the U.S. Supreme Court.
 Muslim organizations and individuals, for example, have filed amicus briefs on both sides of recent cases dealing with divisive cultural issues, such as same-sex marriage and expansive conceptions of gender identity.